guitarrapc/GraniResource/Custom/GraniResource/DSCResources/Grani_RegistryKey/README.md

 **When do I need to use it?**

 - Scene 1.
+Manage Registry SubKey only.

-As MSFT_Registry never handle RegistryKey, but it only handle Registry values.
-This resource will allow you to manage RegistryKey where it doesn't exist for Regisry Value.
+As MSFT_Registry never handle Registry SubKey, but it only handle Registry key/values.
+This resource will allow you to manage Registry SubKey where it doesn't exist for Regisry Value.

 - Scene 2.
+Prevent MSFT_Registry Issue

-As MSFT_Registy have issue with creating registry path which contains slash "/", like "HKEY_LOCAL_MACHINE\hoge/fuga\nyao", it confuse / as path separater.
-It means MSFT resource under stand as "HKEY_LOCAL_MACHINE\hoge\fuga\nyao".
+As MSFT_Registy have issue with creating registry subkey which contains slash ```/```, like "HKEY_LOCAL_MACHINE\hoge/fuga\nyao".
+MSFT_Registry Resource will confuse ```/``` as path separater.
+It means MSFT_Registry resource understand that as "HKEY_LOCAL_MACHINE\hoge\fuga\nyao", oh.....

-With this resource you will be able to handle even path contains /.
+You will find it fixded issue with cRegistryKey resource.